LilVanilla/RestoreDesktop/README.md

 # RestoreDesktop
-Save and Restore Desktop Icons with the click of a button
+Save and Restore Desktop Icon Positions with the click of a button

 TO INSTALL: